• Evidence base for Mindful Emotion Coaching and Adverse Childhood Experence (MACE)

 • Jon Kabat-Zinn speaking at the Mindful Healthcare Summit

-• Christian Contemplation- a journey into a deeper understanding of mindful activities and faith practices - Journey to the Heart, Freeman, de Waal, Ware, Boulay, Luth ISBN 978-1-84825-108-3
+• Journey to the Heart, Christian Contemplation- a journey into a deeper understanding of mindful activities and faith practices by Freeman, de Waal, Ware, Boulay, Luth ISBN 978-1-84825-108-3

 • Headspace- summary of research into meditation